Medical School Rankings UK – 2026 Results

 It is also not common to see Cambridge so low on a UK ranking table, especially for a major subject.
 However, Cambridge hasn’t ranked 1st for Medicine on the Guardian’s table since 2019 and had previously ranked as low as 6th.
 In 2024, Oxford ranked even lower than this, finishing in 8th.

-Aston University, located in Birmingham, took the last position in 2025 for the second year in a row with a score of 33.1.
+The University of Lancashire took the last position in 2026 with a score of 36.4, falling below Aston University, which had ranked in last place the previous year.
 However, the following medical schools were not featured in this year’s ranking:

-Compared to last year’s results, we can see the most dramatic change was for Swansea University, which fell twelve spots from 4th to 18th.
-The biggest improvement was for Hull York Medical School, which rose ten spots from 15th to 5th.
-Anglia Ruskin University did not appear on 2024’s list but was ranked joint 30th in 2025.
+Compared to last year’s results, we can see the most dramatic change was for the University of Edinburgh, which fell 16 spots from 6th to 22nd.
+The biggest improvement was for Liverpool and Exeter, which each rose 13 places on the table.

 The Complete University Guide Medical School Rankings